A rare opportunity to acquire a detached bungalow in a magnificent location with uninterrupted panoramic views over the South Downs.

-The property is located in the centre of this sought after village nestling at the foot of the South Downs.
-Approached along a private unmade lane it is tucked away at the end through a five bar wooden gate.
+The property is located in the centre of the sought after village of Cocking which nestles at the foot of the South Downs Way with access to nearby footpaths.
+Approached along a private unmade lane, it is tucked away at the end through a five bar wooden gate.

-The outstanding feature of this property is the half acre garden with its beautiful southerly aspect.
-The garden is mainly laid to lawn with a gentle incline down to the babbling Costers Brook with runs along the bottom.
+The outstanding feature of this property is the half acre, south facing garden which has one of the most beautiful backdrops you will ever find.
+The garden is mainly laid to lawn with a gentle decline down to the babbling Costers Brook with runs along the bottom.
 There is also a terrace which offers views over the garden and downs.

 Bedroom 2 11'5 (3.48m) x 10'5 (3.18m)

 Bedroom 3 8'11 (2.72m) x 7'11 (2.41m)

 Why live in Midhurst?